 Issue Current Position Sponsor / Lead Officer 1.
-Although the Council's budget is balanced over the period of the Medium Term Financial Plan that is on the basis of securing significant efficiency savings, amounting to £1.8m over the period to March 2021. the efficiency gains necessary to operate within the underlying level of resources.
+Although the Council's budget is balanced over the period of the Medium Term Financial Plan that is on the basis of securing significant efficiency savings, amounting to £1.8m over the period to March 2021.
+Many of these efficiencies require the active management of significant levels of change against a background of reducing staffing levels.
+If these efficiencies are not secured then the Council will be forced to reduce expenditure in a relatively uncontrolled fashion which will impact upon both the quality of services to local residents, and on the internalcontrol environment. the efficiency gains necessary to operate within the underlying level of resources.
 Achievement of these measures is monitored on a regular basis by Cabinet and the Audit and Corporate Governance Scrutiny Committee as part of the Council's Performance Management framework.
 While appropriate mechanisms are in place and have proved effective during previous financial years it needs to be recognized that the efficiency targets continue to be challenging and will require pro active management action.
-SAMT/ CFO Many of these efficiencies require the active management of significant levels of change against a background of reducing increased planning fees, further restructure in Financial Services, new building control company and the new waste recycling contract, this has been previously reduced to staffing levels.
-If these efficiencies are not secured then the Council will be forced to reduce expenditure in a relatively quarter of this financial year.
-Here, we identify that a total of £0.315m of savings have already been achieved.
-The difference between quarter one and two is further vacancy uncontrolled fashion which will impact upon both the quality of services to local residents, and on the internalcontrol environment. to the revised budgets.
-This identifies that we have achieved the savings target for this 2.
+The Council started this financial year with a deficit of £0.363m.
+After taking account of increased planning fees, further restructure in Financial Services, new building control company and the new waste recycling contract, this has been previously reduced to £0.141m.
+At the previous meeting of this Committee, a report was received detailing the current position with regard to the revised budgets.
+This identifies that we have achieved the savings target for this financial year and a further £0.057m to be transferred to Invest to Save Reserve.
+We are currently finalising the budget position for 2018/19 and the following 3 years where SAMT/ CFO 2.
 With respect to the work In respect of our management and governance arrangements all identified issues are SAMT/